Overview

 This consultation is seeking feedback on the potential application of the Energy Industry Jobs Plan (EIJP) in the context of the scheduled closure of Eraring Power Station.

-For the EIJP to be implemented, in the years leading up to a power station closure, the Authority is required to undertake an assessment process to determine if the EIJP is needed for that closure, informed by broad consultation.
+For the EIJP to be implemented, in the years leading up to a power station closure, the Authority is required to undertake an assessment process to determine if the EIJP is needed for that closure, and which employers should be included, informed by broad consultation.

 The Authority is seeking your feedback to understand how workers and businesses are likely to be impacted by the closure, what support workers can already access, and whether an EIJP will help smooth the transition for those workers.

-Your feedback will help inform the Authority’s assessment of whether the EIJP should be implemented for Eraring’s closure.
+Your feedback will help inform the Authority’s assessment of whether the EIJP should be implemented for Eraring’s closure and which employers should be included and required to provide transition supports to their workers.